An art and culture magazine for the South Downs & High Weald areas of England

 the meaning of the word ingénue

-In modern parlance the word ingénue tends to have a feminine slant in its usage, referring usually to a young creative girl or woman who is endearingly innocent and wholesome, very new to an artistic genre.
-As our magazine primarily exists to promote emerging and re-emerging creative talent of any genre, and most creative beings who are venturing forth on their career trajectories collide like sheep amongst wolves with such un-aesthetic things as economics, critics and the psychotic media, we thought the word quite appropriate for a title.
-Ingénu is the masculine form and ingénue the feminine form of the word and so we have coined the name ingénu/e.
+In modern parlance the word ingénue tends to have a feminine slant in its usage, referring usually to a young creative girl or woman who is endearingly innocent and wholesome or very new to an artistic genre.
+However ingénu is the masculine form of the word and ingénue the feminine form, so we have coined the name ingénu/e.

-For those who have perhaps come across it for the first time, here is an audio/visual link to demonstrate how to pronounce the word ‘ingénue’.
+For those who have perhaps come across it for the first time, here is a link to demonstrate how to pronounce the word ‘ingénue’.
+This Cambridge Dictionary link gives both the UK and the US versions, so you can take your pick!

 the printed magazine

-ingénu/e magazine’s raison d’être is to promote emerging creative talent of any genre, thus giving a platform to those who would otherwise find it hard to reach a wider audience. ingénu/e also aims to keep readers up to date with cultural events coming to their area.
+ingénu/e magazine’s raison d’être is to promote emerging creative talent of any genre, thus giving a platform to those who would otherwise find it hard to reach a wider audience, while also aiming to keep readers up to date with cultural events and activites in their area.

-ingénu/e covers all fields of creativity: visual arts such as painting, photography, illustration, printmaking, sculpture, contemporary crafts; performing arts such as theatre, film, music, dance; as well as literature, illustration, design, even fashion and food.
-Creatives of all kinds often like to share their knowledge, so creative courses are also featured regularly.
+ingénu/e covers all fields of creativity: visual arts such as painting, photography, illustration, printmaking, sculpture, contemporary crafts; performing arts such as theatre, music, dance; as well as film, literature and poetry, and creative lifestyle.
+Creatives of all kinds often like to share their knowledge, so creative courses and workshops are also featured regularly.

-Through the printed magazine and website, ingénu/e aims to give advertisers a marketing avenue to their intended audience.
+Through the printed magazine, website and social media, ingénu/e provides advertisers and contributors a marketing avenue to their intended audience.

 ingénu/e is the creation of husband and wife team Roger & Gill Kaye, with the aid of a few wonderful volunteers who help with occasional articles and some of the distribution of the magazine.